binocularity/binocularity.github.io/docs/README.md

-# Please start here

-Welcome, and thanks for choosing our product.

-The link to the [first page is here](./pageOne.html).
+# Welcome to CUSP London

+We are the Centre for Urban Science and Progress based in London, UK.

+You can fuind information about our activities in the links to the left.

+## More information
+This is currently a test page.